The needle has struck, the hour has come,

 Ensnared by the patriotism of our beloved earls, dukes and kings,

-Foreign as foreign can be, in homage to the sons of the soil and their celestial histories.
+foreign as foreign can be, we pay homage to the sons of the soil and their celestial histories.

 betwixt the chaos of human egos,

 unbounded, ceaseless, incessantly mean-spirited.